jakerains/lemniq_prompting_cookbook/QA_REPORT.md

 ## Conclusion
 The repository's Markdown content is free from typographical mistakes and maintains consistent style and structure.
 No edits were necessary.
+Re-ran checks as of 2025-05-17; no new issues found.